fexed/neuralnetwork-from-scratch/README.md

 ### 16/01/2022
 ##### MONK1
-100% with std dev of 0% on validation set
+100% with std dev of 0% on validation set, 100% on test set
   - 1 hidden layer
   - initialized with xavier
   - 20 units